 - Consent: If you are collecting any personal information using Data Entry fields (name, email, address, etc.), you are required to ask for consent first.
 We recommend using Zingtree's Require Confirmation feature to do this.

-- Breach notification policy: If we discover a data breach on our side, we'll notify you as soon as possible via your login email.
+- Breach notification policy: If we discover a data breach on our side, Zingtree will notify you as soon as possible or in accordance with the mutually executed agreement via your login email.
 It is your responsibility to notify any of your customers who may be affected.

-- Data Access: Individuals must have the right to access any personal data that you store about them and this must be provided free of charge, in a format that is easily readable.
+- Data Access: Individuals must have the right to request confirmation of whether you have their personal data, and this must be provided free of charge, in a format that is easily readable.
 If you are collecting personal data via Zingtree, you can use the Session List or Form Data reports to find, gather and deliver this information.